 The goal of translating God’s Word into every language took a giant step toward reality when our TranslationStudio app was released for free download in the Google Play store.

 The TranslationStudio app integrates several leading edge strategies to advance Bible translation.
-TranslationStudio is designed to run on computer tablets and mobile phones that use the Android operating system—the most common mobile operating system worldwide—putting Bible translation within reach of Christians around the globe.
+TranslationStudio is designed to run on computer tablets—putting Bible translation within reach of Christians around the globe.

 The app’s resource section provides a wealth of information on key terms and how to overcome translation challenges to assist local translators in creating Bible translations that are accurate, clear, and natural.
 Collaboration tools enable any number of people to work together, online or offline, to draft and revise their work for the best possible result.